vasanth-sci/Plots/README.md

-This is my desmos portfolio.
+This is my Desmos portfolio, consisting of plots and small-scale simulations that I have created.